Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe card at the bottom of the cross represents the foundation on which the situation is based.
-Roy d'Epee (King of Swords), when reversed: The dark essence of air, such as a gray sky: A mature leader of unyielding ethics and absolute authority.
+Click for DetailsThe fifth card, placed to the left of the significator represents Earth.
+It describes your physical presence, position in life, and the influence of the material world.
+King of Swords, when reversed: The dark essence of air, such as a gray sky: A mature leader of unyielding ethics and absolute authority.
 An incorruptible judge, whose devotion to the letter of the law cannot be swayed by emotion, mercy, or exigent circumstances.
 Perfect clarity of thought, excessive use of force, and mastery of language as a tool for deception.
 One who, like a great tyrant, inspires not love or devotion, but fear, respect, and obedience.